JeffersonLab/SRO-RTDP/src/utilities/cpp/pcap2stream/server/README.md

 - The server must be running before starting pcap2stream
 - Each port can handle multiple connections over time, but data from all connections to the same port goes to the same output file
 - Files are opened in binary mode to preserve exact data
+- When using containers, ensure the ports are properly exposed and mapped
+- Output directory permissions must allow writing when using containers